Mage Crafting Guide

 - Arcanologist - Priority = HIGH: Arcanologist is an extremely powerful card and is essential for any Mage deck that plays Secrets.

-- Mana Wyrm - Priority = MEDIUM: Mana Wyrm is one of the strongest 1 Mana minions in the game and is a fantastic starting point for any aggressive or Midrange deck.
+- Mana Wyrm - Priority = MEDIUM: Mana Wyrm is one of the strongest 1-Mana minions in the game and is a fantastic starting point for any aggressive or midrange deck.

 - Mirror Entity - Priority = LOW: Mirror Entity is one of the best Mage Secrets, and can create very awkward situations for your opponent.
-However, due to the loss of Mad Scientist from Standard format, it is much less effective unless you are playing Wild.
+However, due to the loss of Mad Scientist from Standard format, it is much less efficient unless you are playing Wild.

 - Primordial Glyph - Priority = TOP: Primordial Glyph is an excellent card that can be used in any Mage deck to Discover a spell reactively.
 The Mana reduction of the card means there is little drawback to the effect, allowing you to gain extra copies of powerful spells most of the time.

 - Pyroblast - Priority = LOW: Pyroblast is used as a burst finisher in Freeze Mage decks, but is usually considered too slow for most other decks.
-If you are building an Aggro or Midrange deck on a budget, and are missing some of the more impactful Legendary minions to function as finishers, Pyroblast can be an acceptable substitute.
+If you are building an aggro or midrange deck on a budget, and are missing some of the more impactful Legendary minions to function as finishers, Pyroblast can be an acceptable substitute.

-- Archmage Antonidas - Priority = MEDIUM: Archmage Antonidas is a very common finisher in all kinds of Mage decks, ranging all the way from the aggressive Tempo Mage, to the hyper-controlling Freeze Mage deck.
+- Archmage Antonidas - Priority = LOW: Archmage Antonidas is a very common finisher in all kinds of Mage decks, ranging all the way from the aggressive Tempo Mage, to the hyper-controlling Freeze Mage deck.
 As such, it should be considered as a crafting option for a budding Mage player.

 2. Neutral Cards